 Yosakoi incorporates traditional Japanese folk music (Min’yō), and dance (such as Nihon Buyō and Bon Odori) as well as jazz, rock, hip hop, samba and many other music and dance styles.
 If you have never seen Yosakoi before, you can expect an energetic dance with a traditional Japanese influence.

 In Japan, there are many Yosakoi teams, from university clubs to local community-based groups.
 Normally each team will create their own music, costumes and choreography.
 Anyone can join a team and usually no prior dance experience is required.
 Sometimes you can find three generations of the same family in one team!

 Apart from the original dances created by each team, there are a number of Sō-odori which are dances that all teams can learn and perform together, usually at the end of a festival or a competition.
-At Yosakoi London we will be starting with learning some of these Sō-odori.

-What does “Yosakoi” mean?
+What does 'Yosakoi' mean?

 How long has Yosakoi been around?

 The first Yosakoi festival took place in 1954 in Kōchi, Shikoku.
 It is said that originally the dance was very similar to Bon-odori but it has since evolved into the amalgam of styles that it is today.